fennovj/azure-notes/az_400_exam/03_monitor.md

 example: you can add a pre-deployment or post-deployment condition, that queries the acceptance environmet.
 If the query has a certain result, the release to production cannot proceed.

 Also, a common way to do this is to have 'alerts', basically part of a release pipeline is waiting if alerts come up, and if they do, do not promote from acceptance to production.
 This is called a pre-deployment condition', with an 'alert deployment gate'.
 Alternatively, you can have a post-deployment condition, where you deploy something, but after deployment, check if it's working, and if it's not working, do not 'promote' the release.
-This is e.g. used in Azure Web App, where you can have 2 apps simultaneously, such that one is the 'promoted' version, to reduce downtime during deployments.
+This is e.g. used in Azure Web App, where you can have 2 versions of an app simultaneously, such that one is the 'promoted' version, to reduce downtime during deployments.

 ### Kusto Query Language

-KQL is used in Azure Data Explorer, Azure Sentinel, and for us most importantly, Azure Monitor.
+KQL is used in Azure Data Explorer, Azure Log Analytics, and Azure Monitor.
 It is a generic, rich query langage for searching through big data stores with cloud data.
 Generic docs for KQL (not Monitor specific) are here: <https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/>

 A KQL query generally looks like: